micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_new_type/index.md

 geometry_msgs/Point32 point32_test
 ```

-And finally, in your code you can access to this new member of your custom type:
+And finally, in your code you can access this new member of your custom type:

 ```c